 Tracking the progress of Education for Sustainable Development

 UWE Bristol has an ESD Action Plan which identified KPIs and actions to be implemented to ensure achievement of the objectives outlined in Strategy 2020.
 This is updated annually to ensure that targets and actions remain relevant and ambitious.
-The latest action plan is contained within the attached report.
+The latest action plan can be found with our other policies, plans and targets.

 Much work is being done across all departments to implement the Sustainability Plan and particularly the ESD components of that plan.
-Reference has been made elsewhere to the departmental films which provide evidence of engagement across all disciplines.
-Annual reports derived from meetings with Heads of Department provide further evidence.
-Attached here is an example of one departmental response to the expectations raised by the inclusion of sustainability across our strategic plans.
-This demonstrate comprehensive implementation of sustainability consideration across the department's activity
+Departmental films and annual reports by Heads of Department and the Senior Lecturer in Education for Sustainable Development provide evidence of engagement across all disciplines and demonstrate comprehensive implementation of sustainability consideration across the activity of all departments.

 Baselines and Benchmarks